 If you choose to till the garden with a rotary tiller, be sure not till too deep or too thoroughly.You don’t want to till the soil so much that it loses its tilth and ability to absorb key nutrients.

 After the growing season has concluded, it’s time to start thinking about next year.
 This process starts with removing plant residue by plowing it under.

 Another way to improve the soil for the following season is to add cover crops before winter arrives.
 When the next spring arrives, simply cut down the cover crops and let them decompose into the soil for added nutrients.

 We’re all human.
 Therefore, it’s critical that we learn from our successes and mistakes.
 After each harvest, evaluate the results and the condition of the soil before thinking about the next season.

 We hope these tips have shown you how to make garden soil that’s better than your neighbor’s this season and moving forward.
-Contact your local John Deere dealer if you’re looking for equipment to help you through the process.
+For more information about creating a top-notch garden, visit this page and contact your local John Deere dealer if you’re looking for equipment to help you through the process.